 - Child pornography offences

 - Aggravated robbery

-If the sentence for the crime also encompasses any other offence, details of that offence will also be included in the extract.
+If the conviction also encompasses any other offence, details of that offence will also be included in the extract.